-It is strongly recommended for students to meet with an advisor within the Allied Health program every semester to ensure they are taking classes in sequence.
-Not meeting with a program advisor may result in a student being unable to finish their degree in a timely manner.
+It is strongly recommended for students within Allied Health Sciences to meet with an advisor within the program every semester to ensure they are taking classes in sequence.
+Not meeting with an Allied Health Science program advisor may result in a student being unable to finish their degree in a timely manner.